One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

 The pendulum used in this study is shown in Figure~\ref{fig:setup}(a) inside its vacuum housing maintained at 5$\times$10\textsuperscript{-9}-mbar.
 The pendulum consists of a $2\times0.5\times0.5$~mm\textsuperscript{3} silver-coated fused silica mirror bar, and a 10-$\mu\text{m}$ diameter fused silica suspension fiber of 5-cm length.
 It exhibits a torsional (yaw) resonance at $f_0\equiv\omega_0/2\pi=6.72$~Hz in addition to longitudinal and transverse swing modes at 2.27~Hz, a roll mode at 44.48~Hz, and a pitch mode at 125.95~Hz (Fig.~\ref{fig:setup}(a), overlay).
 The piece used for the pendulum bar was cut from a larger optical mirror, and the suspension fiber was manufactured in-house from a standard 125-$\mu\text{m}$-diameter optical fiber (S630-HP) by wet etching.
-The etching process was designed to leave 500~$\mu\text{m}$ long tapers at both ends (Fig.~\ref{fig:setup}(a), inset) to allow adhiesive-aided attachment without introducing mechanical losses.
+The etching process was designed to leave 500~$\mu\text{m}$ long tapers at both ends (Fig.~\ref{fig:setup}(a), inset) to allow adhesive-aided attachment without introducing mechanical losses.
 In this way, the torsional energy is mainly stored in the high-compliance thin section of the fiber, preventing dissipation at the low-compliance 125-$\mu\text{m}$ diameter adhesive-bonded (Norland 61) surfaces.
 This design achieves a quality factor of $Q_0=\tau \omega_{0}/2=8.6\times10^{4}$ for the yaw mode, as measured by a ring-down of its oscillation amplitude with a time constant of $\tau=4058$~s (Fig.~\ref{fig:setup}(d)).
-The ring-down thermally equilibrates around $(k_B T_0/(I\omega_0^2))^{1/2}=2.6~\mu\text{rad}$ fluctuations dictated by the equipartition theorem.
-Here; moment of inertia $I=3.3\times10^{-13}~\text{kg}\cdot\text{m}^2$, ambient temperature $T_0=295~\text{K}$, Boltzmann's constant $k_B$.
-The measured $Q_0$ and the corresponding mechanical energy dissipation rate of $\gamma_0=\omega_0/Q_0=2\pi\times 79~\mu\text{Hz}$ indicate excellent performance even compared to monolithic pendulums manufactured with laser-welded suspensions \cite{Catano-Lopez2020} --- with room only for a factor of 2-3 improvement given standard material loss limitations for the utilized fiber's surface-to-volume ratio \cite{gretarsson1999}.
+The ring-down thermally equilibrates around $(k_\text{B} T_0/(I\omega_0^2))^{1/2}=2.6~\mu\text{rad}$ fluctuations dictated by the equipartition theorem.
+Here; moment of inertia $I=3.3\times10^{-13}$ kg~m\textsuperscript{2}, ambient temperature $T_0=295~\text{K}$, Boltzmann constant $k_\text{B}$.
+The measured $Q_0$ and the corresponding mechanical energy dissipation rate of $\gamma_0=\omega_0/Q_0=2\pi\times 79~\mu\text{Hz}$ indicate excellent performance even compared to torsional modes of monolithic pendulums manufactured with laser-welded suspensions \cite{Catano-Lopez2020} --- with room only a factor of 2-3 to reach material limited dissipation based on the the utilized fiber's surface-to-volume ratio \cite{gretarsson1999}.
+To appreciate the potential of the torsional mode of this system for quantum experiments, it is crucial to understand that $Q_0$ is not the final quality factor, but that it can be increased many orders of magnitude by increasing the oscillation frequency with an optical spring, while remaining at the same material quality factor \cite{Michimura2020}.